Jump to start of content

 In addition to the Collaborative Maintenance Pathway, general cardiologists and cardiology subspecialists will be able to take the traditional, 10-year MOC exam in Cardiovascular Disease, Clinical Cardiac Electrophysiology, Interventional Cardiology and Advanced Heart Failure and Transplant Cardiology.

 Sign in to your personalized Physician Portal to view requirements, due dates and assessment options.
-Please note that ABIM is in the process of updating due dates in your portal to reflect the extension.

 1. The general Sleep Medicine LKA